curl/everything-curl/project/security.md

 To mitigate such risks, we apply established procedures and techniques:

+- **GitHub**.
+The curl project uses <https://github.com/curl/curl> as its main source code git repository since 2010.
+We rely on their hosting to secure access as per our configuration.
 - **2FA required**.
 We require all maintainers with push access to git to have two-factor authentication enabled, to reduce the risk that attackers can impersonate them and use their credentials to push source code changes.
+We rely on GitHub's 2fa setup.
 - **Reviews**.
 Every contribution that are proposed for inclusion in the project is reviewed by a maintainer.
-It is also automatically checked, tested and scanned by numerous tools.
+All changes are always done publicly in the open to allow all interested parties to participate.
+No invitation needed.
+All changes are also automatically checked, tested and scanned by numerous tools before accepted.
 - **Readable code**.
 We believe in readable code that follows our code style.
   Easy to read makes it easy to debug.
 If code is hard to read it should be improved until it gets easy to read.
 With easy to read code, smuggling